MauriceFreund/llmgen/README.md

 configuration file of the scenario "simple-api" and the language "JavaScript" is located in "eval/test-scenarios/simple-api/js/configuration.json"

 The results of the evaluation will be saved in the folder "eval/results".
+The generated code can be found in the "src" folder inside each target language directory.